AIARE 1 Avalanche Training:

 By completing this course with Colorado Mountain School, you will receive a certification from AIARE and join a network of tens of thousands of AIARE 1 avalanche training graduates.

 - Colorado Mountain School is the country’s largest AIARE Provider for a reason

 - Our Instructors are educators, not just minimally qualified instructors

 - We spend the majority of the course in the mountains, not inside

 - We provide valuable pre-course material to help you prepare

-- Our Instructors are career guides, with decades of personal experience
+- Our Instructors are career guides, with decades of personal backcountry experience

-- We have a full-time office staff to answer all of your questions
+- We have a full-time office staff of GUIDES to answer all of your questions

-- Variety of course offerings to meet our guests scheduling needs.
-Huts (Berthoud), Splits, CMS, Level 2’s
+- Dozens of course dates to meet our guests scheduling needs

 - Get avalanche training in the ski venue you ski in locally